blitzcode/ghc-stack/README.md

     $ ./dist/build/crash/crash
     Segmentation fault

+The full sample program can also be found in the [crash folder](https://github.com/blitzcode/ghc-stack/tree/master/crash).

 ### A first try with gdb

 As discussed during the intro, no (direct) help from GHCi / the RTS here.
 Let's look at what `gdb` (documentation [here](http://www.gnu.org/software/gdb/documentation/), if you need a little refresher) tells us: